NoCode-NoLife/Sabine/README.md

 username on the login window, with either `_M` or `_F`, denoting which sex your characters are going to be, and enter the password of your choice in the password field.
 The server will then create a new account with that name and password.
-On future logins you must ommit the suffix.
+On future logins you must omit the suffix.

 If you want to turn your accounts into GM accounts, change their `authority` to 99 in the account database.